Search results for:

 A 403 Forbidden error is an HTTP status code that usually shows when the site you are trying to reach has a permissions error, ownership error, an empty web directory, or no index page.

 If you see this error, it most likely is because the site owner has limited outside access to it, and you don't have permission to view it.
 This error can prompt several messages depending on your browser and will display in the browser window.

-The most common of them include, but aren't limited to:
+The most common of them include:

 Additionally, if you're using Internet Explorer and see "The website declined to show this webpage," then you are getting a 403.
 You should see the error in the title bar.